tuftsceeo/Tufts_Create3_Examples/invisible_springs/README.md

 ```
 cd Tufts_Create3_Examples-main/Invisible_Springs
 ```
-2.Change the namespace & IP address of the robot in the scripts
+2. Change the namespace & IP address of the robot in the scripts
 3. Run the script with the command
 ```
 python3 invisible_springs.py